yurimann/first-ajax/README.md

 ## Step 5 - Tidy Up Time...
 Sometimes, there's code that needs to be run whether the request was a total success or a complete failure.
 You don't care about the outcome, but the request-response cycle has finished and there's cleanup work to do.

 Maybe you want to re-enable the submit button on a form, hide a spinning "loading" indicator, or tidy up some local data.
-It wouldn't be very D.R.Y. to duplicate this code in both the `done` and `fail` callbacks, so there's one final function you can chain onto `$.ajax` ... the `always` function.
+It wouldn't be very D.R.Y. to duplicate this code in both the `done` and `fail` callbacks, so there's one final thing you can chain onto `$.ajax` ... the `always` function.

 ```javascript
 $.ajax({